 Note: Whilst small-diameter dough pieces drop in temperature quickly when placed in the refrigerator, larger pieces take longer to cool.
 Fermentation will continue in bigger batches for several hours before slowing to a halt.

 Yes absolutely!
 The fridge will improve the structure of the bread and encourage a more open crumb.
 Just expect it to take longer to rise.
+However, an extended time in the refrigerator (over 24 hours) can lead to the dough going bad in the fridge.

 Ideally, the temperature of the proofing area should remain constant throughout the rising process, but without a commercial proofer, this is rarely the case, especially when adding warm water for humidity!